Policy Owner: CISO

 Protection of test data

 Test data is selected carefully, protected, and controlled.
 Confidential customer data is protected per all contracts and commitments.
-Customer data must not be used for testing without explicit permission of the data owner and the CTO.
+Confidential customer data must not be used or stored in non-production environments per the Data Management Policy → Confidential data, which sets the flat prohibition and the narrow time-bounded CTO + CISO exception path.
+Where this policy and the Data Management Policy appear to differ, the Data Management Policy controls.

 Acquisition of third-party systems and software